-During the year ended December 31, 2020, Granite continued to reduce its exposure to Magna through the disposition of three Magna-tenanted properties in Canada and Spain during the third and fourth quarters of 2020 (see "S/GNIFICANT MATTERS - Property Dispositions").
-At December 31, 2020, Magna International Inc. or one of its operating subsidiaries was the tenant at 32 (December 31, 2019 - 35) of Granite's income-producing properties and comprised 36% (December 31, 2019 - 42%) of Granite's annualized revenue and 27% (December 31, 2019 - 35%) of Granite's GLA.
+At December 31, 2021, Magna International Inc. or one of its operating subsidiaries was the tenant at 29 (December 31, 2020 - 32) of Granite's income-producing properties and comprised 29% (December 31, 2020 - 36%) of Granite's annualized revenue and 22% (December 31, 2020 - 27%) of Granite's GLA.

-According to public disclosures, Magna International Inc. has a credit rating of A3 with a "Negative Outlook" by Moody's Investor Service, A- with a "Negative Outlook" by Standard & Poor's and A(low) with a "Negative Trend" by DBRS Limited.
-As a result of the impact of COVID-19 on Magna's global operations and the general negative outlook for the automotive sector, Magna's credit ratings were recently amended by the rating agencies in June and July 2020 with negative outlooks.
+On June 18, 2021, Moody's Investor Service, Inc. ("Moody's") confirmed Magna International Inc.'s credit rating of A3 and changed the trend to "Stable Outlook" from "Negative Outlook".
+On July 6, 2021, DBRS confirmed the A(low) credit rating and changed the trend to "Stable Outlook" from "Negative Outlook".
+On July 21, 2021, Standard & Poor's confirmed the A- credit rating and changed the trend to "Stable Outlook" from "Negative Outlook".
 Magna is a global mobility technology company with complete vehicle engineering and contract manufacturing expertise.
 Magna's product capabilities include body, chassis, exteriors, seating, powertrain, active driver assistance, electronics, mechatronics, mirrors, lighting and roof systems.